zzyywww/PolyXpert/README.md

 ```
 If you are using a Windows system, you can copy the link and paste it into browser to download the file directly.

-**Note:** The unzipped esm2_finetuning folder must be in the same directory as the PolyXpert.py script."
+**Note:** The unzipped PolyXpert folder must be in the same directory as the PolyXpert.py script."

 Usage: